-Filming Location(s): Jökulsárlón
+Filming Location(s): Jökulsárlón IMDB Rating: 6.1

 Die another day is one of several James Bond movies shot in Iceland.
 This is probably one of the most famous scenes, where 007 makes an epic escape in a pimped out Aston Martin.
-Not much of the movie is shot in Iceland, but what it has a ton of action and an excellent utilization of the landscape.
+Not much of the movie is shot in Iceland, but what it has a ton of action and excellent utilization of the landscape.

 Country of Origin: United States

 Filming Location(s): Vatnajokull IMDB Rating: 8.8

 The force must be active in Iceland.
 Many star wars movies shot in Iceland – including the two newest films to the franchise: Force awakens and The Last Jedi.
 In The Empire Strikes Back, all the scenes set on the ice planet, Hoth, are filmed in Iceland.

 Country of Origin: United States

 Filming Location(s): All Over Iceland IMDB Rating: 6.0

 Land Ho! is almost exclusively filmed in Iceland.
 A film professor recommended this movie for the list, and it is an excellent movie.
 It has tons of Iceland footage and explores all around the country.
 It tells the tale of an Englishman who gets coxed into an Icelandic road trip vacation with his ex-brother in law who is a wealthy southern businessman from the USA.